martzoukos/sc-components/docs/01-index.md

 title: Structured Content Components
 ---

-This is your index page.
-You can edit its contents at `docs/01-index.hbs`
+This is a component library for the Structured Content project.